 I am writing this post because I am lazy and already have Configuration Manager in my lab.
 But it is useful in other scenarios as well to get the latest version of Windows 10 on a computer before testing AzureAD Join/Autopilot for example.
+It is also useful in Self-deploying Autopilot scenarios which isn’t supported by the existing Autopilot Task sequence for existing devices.

 When I am testing more and more scenarios with AzureAD Join and Autopilot I ended up doing this little workaround to be able to deploy Windows 10 using Configuration Manager, uninstall the SCCM client and then reboot the machine and come up in OOBE.